augnustin/i18n-node-yaml/README.md

 ```

 Here are the immediate advantages I get:
-- No need to duplicate if translation is the same (eg. `foo.bar`)
+- No need to duplicate if word is international/not translatable (eg. `foo.bar`)
-- No multiple file to edit if tree structure moves (and it usually does)
+- 1 single file to edit when tree structure moves (and it regularly does)
-- Visually obvious what translations are missing
+- Visually obvious which translations are missing
 - Instant evaluation of the necessity to translate (eg. English `Contact` will do at first then will be translated by `Kontact` in German eventually)
 - Super easy to translate : the original source is only 1 line above!
 No need fancy software to do that.
 - Files are organized by content, not translations

-I'd be curious to hear some cons on this!
+I'd be curious to hear some cons on this, but I hardly can see any!

 ## Usage